 $10 Indian Head Gold MS-64 Coin (Random Year) Description:

 Also on the reverse side is the phrase E PLURIBUS UNUM, taken from the great seal of the United States and meaning "Out of many, one."
 The origins of this motto can also be found in the ancient world, for Greek Philosopher Heraclitus wrote, "The one is made up of all things, and all things issue from the one."
-It's a motto which was revised and reused for a number of purposes over the years, not least for the cover of a gentlemen's magazine, where it may have come to the attention of Pierre Eugene du Simitiere, who recommended it for inclusion in the great seal in 1776.
+It's a motto that was revised and reused for several purposes over the years, not least for the cover of a gentlemen's magazine, where it may have come to the attention of Pierre Eugene du Simitiere, who recommended it for inclusion in the great seal in 1776.
 The motto "IN GOD WE TRUST" was not originally intended to be on the coin, but it was added in 1908 at the insistence of Congress.
 Beneath the standing bald eagle is the value of TEN DOLLARS.